 The Hiba Mountains make this national park and stunning natural beauty in northern Japan.
 The mountains are part of the Japanese alps and have clear blue rivers with lush greenery and low grasslands.
 The tall peaks are filled with hiking trails and the breathtaking views are your reward.
 The famous Japanese snow monkeys also call this park home and they can be seen bathing in the hot springs during the cold winter months.

 A unique tropical climate makes Okinawa popular to visit because of the gorgeous beaches and green landscape.
 Okinawa Island is actually part of a chain of islands but is by far the most popular to visit.
 Tourists can hit the water to explore the coral reefs or hike the surrounding hills to capture the best view.
 With hundreds of nearby islands, you’ll never be bored because you can explore for days around Okinawa Island.

-Japan is also known for their cherry blossoms, which bloom every spring, another gorgeous flower that blooms in the spring are the moss phlox flowers.
+Japan is also known for their cherry blossoms, which bloom every spring.
+Another gorgeous flower that blooms in the spring are the moss phlox flowers.
 These flowers are a bold pink, purple, blue or white in color and in the park, they blanket the fields.
 Strategic planting has made the flowers stand out more as they have been designed to resemble patterns or shapes.
-A dramatic mountain backdrop and the nearby city of Chichibu also makes it a popular tourist area.
+A dramatic mountain backdrop at Hitsujiyama Park and the nearby city of Chichibu also makes it a popular tourist area.

 Get Out and Go